brandonstrohmeyer/imu_video_sync/README.md

   - `Lag (seconds)`: estimated offset in seconds.
   - `Lag (frames)`: offset in frames (when FPS is known).
   - `Timecode offset`: SMPTE timecode offset (when FPS is known).
-  - `Video offset within project: HH:MM:SS.mmm` when video starts later than data.
+  - `Video offset: HH:MM:SS.mmm` when video starts later than data.
-  - `Data offset within project: HH:MM:SS.mmm` when data starts later than video.
+  - `Data offset: HH:MM:SS.mmm` when data starts later than video.

 **Outputs (Files)**
 - `video_imu.csv` if `--write-video-imu-csv`